-Miller’s story of his healing has reached a large number of people through his book, and he also has an online ministry called Nuvoice in which he dialogues further on his remarkable experience.
-But what does Miller have to say to those listening to his story?
+Miller’s story has reached many people through his book and he also has an online ministry called Nuvoice where he speaks further about his remarkable experience.
+Yet what does Miller have to say to those listening to his story?

 “From that day to this I celebrate the restoration of my vocal ability.
 I wrote of the experience the following week and described it in terms that likened it to Lazarus coming from the grave.
 My gratitude and my emotions have not waned in 20 years… God has used me as an object lesson of His grace and power.
 I have appeared on the Oprah show and have shared my story with one little lady in a nursing home who could not speak, but wept as I related the timeless story of His Goodness.
 I still go wherever the opportunity is given to share the story and I will do so until I am physically unable to do so.